wyounas/homer/README.rst

 Paragraph Stats
 ---------------

-Paragraph stats point out the following information for _each paragraph_:
+Paragraph stats point out the following information for each paragraph:

 * Number of sentences and words.
 * Average words per sentence.